-This study utilized a mixed-methods sequential explanatory design.
-The research began with a quantitative phase to identify broad statistical patterns and correlations, followed by a qualitative phase to explore and explain these findings in greater depth (Andabayeva et al., 2025).
-This approach was chosen to leverage the generalizability of large-N statistical analysis and the contextual richness of small-N case studies.
-The integration of both quantitative and qualitative data provides a more comprehensive and robust understanding of the complex relationship between Bureaucratic Reform and governance outcomes.
+This study utilizes a mixed-methods sequential explanatory design, which organizes the investigation into two distinct, consecutive phases (Yu, 2025).
+The research begins with a quantitative phase to identify broad statistical patterns and correlations across a global context.
+This is followed by a qualitative phase designed to explore and explain the initial numerical findings in greater depth (Lehrman, 2025).
+By combining the generalizability of large-N statistical analysis with the contextual richness of small-N case studies, this design provides a robust and comprehensive understanding of the complex relationship between bureaucratic reform and governance outcomes.